anand-me/Couette-Poiseuille-Flow/README.md

-# Mixing-Length-Model
+# Couette-Poiseuille-Flow

-This repository is dedicated to the <code>individual research project</code> by International Master's in Turbulence (IMP-Turbulence) 2019 batch.
+This repository is dedicated to the <code>individual research project</code> during the masters program "International Master's in Turbulence (IMP-Turbulence"  at École Centrale de Lille, France 2017-2019 batch.

 ## Introduction